136MasterNR/Battles-of-Batch/README.md

 ### Use Commands for Devs (#8.3)
   - To unlock the terminal, go to the settings and type in "IAMADEVELOPER", all in caps.
-  - For shortcut, go to the menu and hit CTRL + T to access the game's terminal.
+  - For shortcut, go to the menu and hit ***CTRL + T*** to access the game's terminal.
 Exit using `exit`.
   - After entering the terminal, type in `commands` to show all available commands and their information.
 Below you can read some extra information about a few commands.
     - **debug**: Enables manual debugging mode, it gives more information on some User Interfaces, reverts some User Interfaces back to preDev versions and creastes debug files.
-Created for developing purposes.
+Created for development purposes.
     - **import**: Display an [ANSI](https://www.robvanderwoude.com/ansi.php) text file.
 Use `.ans` as a file type.
 Use an argument after the command, e.g. `import mysupertxt`.
 Make sure to move your ansi text in the directory `.\data\cmds\`.
 #### Example commands (#8.4)
   - **Set player money**: ECHO OFF & CALL "%SAVE%" "FILE=%DATA_SAVES%\PLAYERDATA.cmd" 1 /A PLAYER.MONEY= 50000 & ECHO ON